jwiesenborn/inchworm/README.md

 # inchworm

-This game is so much more than an indie side-scrolling platformer.
+This game is more than an indie side-scrolling platformer.
 It's zen, an adventure, a way of life.
 As such, anybody who is capable can play Inchworm --- even you!

 Inchworm is designed with minimalism and compatibility in mind.
 You can play it in your web browser without having to download or install any more programs.
 Hopefully, it will run on your operating system of choice, even if that isn't one of the mainstream options.